sparkgeo/envi_utils/README.md

 ## Header file Creation

-The `gbdx_envi_hdr` contains a gbdx task that will take a raster input and create an ENVI header file with the associated wavelength data.
+`gbdx_envi_hdr` contains a GBDX task that will take a raster input and create an ENVI header file with the associated wavelength data.

 The function will proceed in this order: